Sugary Drinks and Tooth Decay: How They Damage Your Teeth

 - Brown sugar

-- Corn sweetener
+- Corn sweetener or corn syrup

 - High-fructose corn syrup

-- Honey
+- Honey or molasses

-- Lactose
+- Lactose or maltose

-- Raw sugar
+- Raw sugar or sucrose

-- Sports drinks
+- Fruit-flavoured drinks

-- Energy drinks
+- Energy and sports drinks

-- Coffee and tea beverages with added sugars
+- Alcoholic beverages with added sugar

 Soft Drinks